- Enhancing the T. Rowe Price Glide Paths

 The first step in our design process is to define the glide path objective.
 This is informed by the relative focus that retirement investors place on trade‑offs between key goals, such as sustaining consumption versus avoiding portfolio volatility, or funding income needs over a lengthy retirement versus achieving a defined level of wealth at the time of retirement.

 T. Rowe Price currently offers two different glide paths in portfolios because we recognize that different investors may have different objectives.
 The primary objective of the Retirement Glide Path is to help support lifetime income for investors over a lengthy retirement.
 The primary objective of the Target Glide Path is to seek to limit balance variability around retirement, with a secondary focus on supporting income during retirement.

-- Demographics: These assumptions represent how we represent the cash flows—savings and spending needs—that impact glide‑path design.
+Demographics: These assumptions guide how we represent the cash flows—savings and spending needs—that impact glide path design.
 They include variables such as earnings, savings rates, employer matching contributions, projected Social Security benefits, and assumptions about life expectancy.
 For our proprietary solutions, demographic assumptions are seeded with information from the T. Rowe Price DC recordkeeping platform.